 In this stage of the process, all wares from the kiln are inspected and sorted according to the Defects.
 If ware is defects free, then it will be sent to the packing section for packing.
 If ware has minor defects like pin holes, then it will be repaired by cold fill.
 It has a light glaze or wavy or blob then it will be sent to refire section.
 Find All sanitaryware defects.
 If there is a crack, it will be rejected.
 This quality check is very important to maintain standards.
 And also random sampling will be made for a flush test, smoke test, leak test and load test.

 All repair wares will be sent to the rework section for minor repairs.
 All ware is required according to the defect and sent to tunnel kiln.
 Once repaired and fired again, it will be inspected and again separated as per the grade.
 If quality standards are met, then it will be sent to packing.
 If needs repairing again, it will repair in refire section.
 Major and un-repairable wares will be sent to the rejected area.
 These are normally war-page or cracked pieces.

 It is the final stage of the sanitary ware manufacturing/production process.
 All Sanitary wares that are passed quality standards are packed and dispatched to the warehouse.

-Other than these sections – Lab, New product development and Mould & case are making section also involved in Sanitaryware manufacturing/production process.
+Other than these sections – Lab, New product development and Mould & case are making section also involved in Sanitary ware manufacturing/production process.
 This process is only an outline of the sanitary ware manufacturing/ production process.
-All process are discussed in detail in other section.[njwa_button id=”15708″]
+All process are discussed in detail in other sections.[njwa_button id=”15708″]